Frequently asked questions about applying for professional liability coverage

 If your employer pays for your professional liability insurance coverage and continues to have you covered under the employer’s policy, please sign up as employed.
 However, if your employer has removed the employer’s insurance policy to cover you, please sign up as self-employed.
 If you are not sure, sign up as self-employed.

 In nearly every case, we offer the same coverage and benefits to you whether you are employed or self-employed.
 Our policy is flexible enough to cover you when you change careers, so you can continue to safeguard your livelihood.

 4. Am I eligible for the part-time discount?
 If I apply on-line, how do I take advantage of this discount?

 We offer a part-time discount to certain healthcare providers based on the number of hours they work.
 If your full-time premium exceeds $100 per year, and you work 24 hours per week or less considering all of the work that you do, you would be eligible for this discount.

-Keep in mind that our part-time discount does reduce certain coverages on your policy though (all coverages except your Professional Liability coverage part are reduced by 50%).
+Keep in mind that our part-time discount doesn’t reduce coverages on your policy.

 To take advantage of this discount when you apply online, simply indicate that you are working part-time on the application and you will receive the proper discount on your policy.